glacambre/firenvim/README.md

 Terminal and standalone GUI applications can solve these problems by changing the interpretation of the alt key at the application level. `Terminal.app` and `iTerm2`, for instance, both provide a "use Option as Meta key" preference that converts incoming alt-chords at the application level.
 Firenvim, however, is a browser extension that operates off of browser keystroke events rather than application-level events.
 At present, we are unsure how to implement this "use option as meta" functionality at the browser event level (help here is welcome!).
 However, there are some workarounds.

-For problem (1), Firenvim will by default drop the alt key on MacOS for any special character, defined here as non-alphanumeric (not matching `/[a-zA-Z0-9]/`).
+For problem (1), Firenvim will by default drop the alt key on macOS for any special character, defined here as non-alphanumeric (not matching `/[a-zA-Z0-9]/`).
 This means alt-o will be forwarded to Neovim as "ø" rather than "M-ø".
 Note that this behavior can be changed by setting the `alt` setting of the `globalSettings` configuration to `all`, like this:

 ### Making Firenvim ignore keys